rudty/nodekell/README.md

 ### Typescript Support
-Tested with typescript version ESNEXT.
+Tested with typescript version ES2018.

 if you are using an earlier version, uncomment AsyncIterator in node_modules/nodekell/index.d.ts for compile
 ```typescript